chloeloveland/obsidian-backup/Submittables/1033 Coursework 1.md

 All of the emails of bus operators that use the stop.

-## Task 4
+## Task iv)
 1. {a} This approach seems like it would work.
 All the data is atomic, none of the tables have partial primary key dependencies, and no non-key fields rely on other non-key fields.
-2. Does not work because non-key fields (staff name, staff phone number) depend on another non-key field (staff ID) - so breaks 3NF.
+2. Does not work because non-key fields (staff name, staff phone number) depend on another non-key field (staff ID) - so does not meet third normal form.
-3. Does not work because data is not **atomic** (i.e. all the info is stored in just 2 attributes) which means the solution breaks 1NF.
+3. Does not work because data is not atomic (i.e. all the info is stored in just 2 attributes) which means the solution does not meet first normal form.

+## Task v)